sweet-spr18/feasta/phase1/system-features-draft.md

   #### Basic Data Flow
  * From either the per-location feed or search results, user taps an event to view.
  * A new screen opens with all details of the event: Event Name (most prominent), organization name, time (start and end), room number, food type(s) and food image(s), diners' ratings (5 star scale) and comments.
- * If the user is using a promoter's account, they will see a Pencil symbol that they can click to get to the Event Editable form.
+ * If the user is the promoter of that event, they will see a Pencil symbol that they can click to get to the Event Editable form.
  * User can leave a comment, a rating, or both.
 User can delete their comment(s).
  * User can bookmark the event as Favorite to review a notification later.
  * User clicks Back to go back to the previous screen.

 ### Functional Requirements
 > * REQ-17: An Event Detail screen will display the Event Name (most prominent), organization name, time (start and end), room number, food type(s) and food image(s), diners' ratings (5 star scale) and comments.
-If the user is using a promoter's account, the Pencil symbol is visible.
+If the user is the promoter of that event, the Pencil symbol is visible.
 The Bookmark symbol is always visible, and displayed as bookmarked or not bookmarked.

-## Leave a comment
+## 7. Leave a comment
 ### Description and Priority
 From the Event Detail screen, the user can give opinions or ask questions about an event.

 ### Stimulus/Response Sequences
+  #### Basic Data Flow
  * After user selects an event, the screen with event details shows up.
  * User scroll downs to see all comments, if any.
  * User clicks "Start typing" below.